Dave-team/Knowledge-base/Principles.md

     - Visualize how others would handle situations and emulate these situations (Naval, Paul G, Jocko)
 - Be more curious in day to day: let your mind wonder and explore.
 Read more wikipedian, fiction and watch more docus
 - What life is about:
     - Becoming better at things: in life, try to become good at things you enjoy doing and be experimental.
-Six month sprints to try to become good at e.g. dancing, boxing, chess, badminton - this will slow time
+Six month sprints to try to become good at e.g. dancing, boxing, chess, badminton - this will slow time.
+Same for personal projects
     - Being calm, in the moment and enjoying the little things in life
     - We don't know what tomorrow will bring which is exciting.
 And then we'll always aim to make today better than yesterday and face the days with great enthusiasm.
+    - Creating lasting memories with people we love
+    - Family, friends, love, experiences, health, career and other than those, it's the little things: sex, hugs, nice drinks, good food, good books / films, good workouts
 - Be experimental in life: try things and test if they improve my quality of life
 - Think bigger picture: it’s not about where you are currently; it is about where you are going.
 By focusing on the bigger picture, you realize your current problem is tiny in the grand scheme of things
-- Have the ability to answer tough live questions.
-What’s you earliest childhood memory?
-Biggest failure?
-What are your parents like?
-Most emotional moment?
-Most happy/ proud moment?
-Etc.

 ## To live by:
 - What's important in life: